8 Google Shopping Product Feed Optimizations You Should Make Now

 - HTML Issues

 Remember, the closer attributes such as brand or MPN are to the left, the more weight they hold in the algorithm.
+In general, just make sure to update all of your product identifiers and all product variants in the Merchant Center.
+Another reason for doing so, Google pulls from the supplier’s catalog using the GTIN to place your product into an auction with similar competing products.
 We go more into detail on these points in our guide.

 3. Use Keywords in Titles & Descriptions